growdigital/forestgarden.wales/content/about.md

 * Pollinator friendly flowers
 * Soil fertility

-We started our own forest garden 3 years ago when we moved to West Wales and want to share our experience and passion.
+We started our own forest garden in 2015 when we moved to West Wales and want to share our experience and passion.

-## Expertise

-As relative newcomers to forest gardening, we are lucky to be able to draw on the expertise of local arboculturist James Archer and garden designer Angela Siminson.